openhab/openhab-addons/bundles/org.openhab.binding.mqtt.homeassistant/README.md

 Components that share a common `device.identifiers` will automatically be grouped together as a single Thing.
 Each component will be represented as a Channel Group, with the attributes of that component being individual channels.

-## Requirements

-The Home Assistant MQTT binding requires two transformations to be installed:

-- JINJA-Transformations
-- JSONPath-Transformations

-These can be installed under `Settings` &rarr; `Addon` &rarr; `Transformations`

 ## Discovery

 Any device that publishes the component configuration under the `homeassistant` prefix in MQTT will have their components automatically discovered and added to the Inbox.